 The All Clear

 It wasn’t long after this that they heard the all clear over the radio.
-The buildings had been cleared, the enemy support had been chewed up by a gunship and the area quietened down once again.
+The buildings are clear.
+The enemy support has been chewed up by a gunship and silence fell on the area.

-The Team gathered intel from the site, computers, hard drives etc and took photos of the dead to confirm to the bosses which Taliban leaders had been wiped out.
+The Team gathered intel from the site.
+Computers and hard drives were collected.
+They took photos of the dead to confirm which Taliban leaders had been killed.

 They received some intel that more fighters were coming from further away, drones were still up in the sky keeping a watchful eye and sending updates down to keep them abreast of the situation.